 Overview

 Sam is actively engaged in pro bono work, serving on case teams for Friends of the Boundary Waters and the Giffords Law Center to Prevent Gun Violence.
-He is also a member of the DFL Lawyers Committee.
+He is also a board member of the Minnesota Lawyer Chapter of the American Constitution Society.

 Sam earned his J.D. from the University of Minnesota Law School, where he served as Lead Online Editor of the Minnesota Law Review.
 He graduated magna cum laude from St. John’s University with dual degrees in Political Science and Hispanic Studies.